The Art of the Sympathetic Edit, Not a 'Rewrite'

 Do I retain copyright?
 Yes you do.
 It remains entirely your work.
 I do not ask for any earnings from future sales or to be credited by you in any way.
 I will not redistribute your work or any part of it, in any form.
 I am usually happy to sign a confidentiality agreement if required.
 The one proviso is that you are not permitted to publish, submit to a publisher or agent, distribute or otherwise use my version of your work until you have settled full payment of my invoice.

 How quickly can you complete the work?
 This will depend on my workload at the time, and the length and complexity of your project.
+Book editing is a large part but not the only work that I do, and a big reason that my word rate is relatively low is because I cannot provide a fast turnaround service.
+If you crave speed, please look to someone else.
 Accuracy is seldom achieved in a rush, however, so please schedule in advance and allow me the time to do the best possible job for you.

 What are your payment methods?
 Payments can be made by cheque (UK only), BACS (bank transfer) or via PayPal (including credit card without need of a PayPal account).